nicoespeon/understandlegacycode.com/content/blog/characterization-tests-or-approval-tests/index.md

 > Yeah, I've heard about Approval Tests.
 Is this the same as Characterization Tests?
 Asking for a friend…

+For people who never read Feathers' book, "Regression Tests" seems to be a common name for approaching code that isn't tested.
+Is there a subtle difference? 🤔

 ![](/assets/choice-paralysis.jpg)

-And since I've been answering this question a few times already, I'm saving it here so we can all share it with our confused fellows 😉
+Since I've been answering this question a few times already, I'm saving it here so we can all share it with our confused fellows 😉

 ## Yes, Approval and Characterization Tests are the same thing

 The reason for the different names is because there is no recognized standard—so far.
 Different people came up with different names for the same technique.
+In fact, [most people seem to be using "Regression Tests"](https://trends.google.com/trends/explore/TIMESERIES/1629219000?hl=en-US&tz=-120&q=approval+tests,characterization+tests,regression+tests&sni=3) to refer to it!

 What matters is the spirit of it.